All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Ozempic's Unique Position at 9 Months

-Ozempic occupies a unique space because it is prescribed primarily for diabetes but delivers significant weight loss as a secondary benefit .
-At nine months, this dual benefit is well-established:
+Ozempic occupies a unique space because it's prescribed primarily for diabetes but delivers significant weight loss as a secondary benefit .
+At nine months, this dual benefit is well-established: For a complete cost breakdown, see our affordable GLP-1 options.

 • For diabetes patients: A1C is likely well-controlled, potentially below 7% for the first time in years.
 Fasting glucose readings are stable and predictable.